 This beautiful Selaginella has pink stems and forms somewhat succulent looking branching up to two inches or so off the substrate.
 I have found it to grow particularly well in clay.
-Here, a few years later, it has proved to be incredibly robust and fast growing.
+Here, a few years later, it has proved to be incredibly robust and fast-growing.

-In a tiny patch of forest that remains in the middle of tracts of cattle pastures was this beautiful species of Selaginella.
+by Chuck Nishihira In a tiny patch of forest that remains in the middle of tracts of cattle pastures was this beautiful species of Selaginella.
 The slightly iridescent slate grey combined with the reddish growing tips stands out as something unique.
 It is a medium sized species that tends to trail more than stand upright.
 Growing in this last remnant forest along with the red Oophaga pumilio from Rambala, it existence seems just as precious and precarious as that beautiful frog.

 This lovely Selaginella was found in the Cordillera del Condor, Ecuador.
 It was very sparsely growing, this photograph showing most of what was seen.
 The area was around 1900m elevation, and in proximity to one population of Excidobates condor.
 Rio Blanco was close by, a perfect namesake for this white Selaginella!